 Amy Gordon is a freelance lifestyle writer and editor who has been in the field for more than 25 years.
-Her specialized skill is recipe editing, and she has worked on cookbooks for big publishing houses such as Macmillan Publishing and Abrams Books.
+Her specialized skill is recipe editing, and she has worked on cookbooks for big publishing houses including Macmillan Publishing and Abrams Books.
 She has also written online food articles for The Food Network and Moffly Media Digital's local magazines.
 Cooking a variety of interesting and healthy meals for her family is one way Amy exercises her creativity and finds her zen.

 - Worked on more than 3,000 articles for The Spruce Eats, both recipes and food profiles.